 The College acts as an agent in distributing Bursary Support Funds.
-Payments received from the funding bodies and subsequent disbursements to students are excluded from the income and expenditure of the College and are shown separately in Note 20, except for 5% of the grant received which is available to the College to cover administration costs relating to the grant.
+Payments received from the funding bodies and subsequent disbursements to students are excluded from the income and expenditure of the College, except for 5% of the grant received which is available to the College to cover administration costs relating to the grant.
 The College employs one member of staff dedicated to the administration of Learner Support Fund applications and payments.